apache/spark/UPDATING.md

 ### Task log templates are now read from the metadatabase instead of `airflow.cfg`

-Previously, a task’s log is dynamically rendered from the `[core] log_filename_template` and `[core] task_log_prefix_template` config values at runtime.
+Previously, a task’s log is dynamically rendered from the `[core] log_filename_template`, `[core] task_log_prefix_template`, and `[elasticsearch] log_id_template` config values at runtime.
 This resulted in unfortunate characteristics, e.g. it is impractical to modify the config value after an Airflow instance is running for a while, since all existing task logs have be saved under the previous format and cannot be found with the new config value.

 A new `log_template` table is introduced to solve this problem.
 This table is synchronised with the aforementioned config values every time Airflow starts, and a new field `log_template_id` is added to every DAG run to point to the format used by tasks (`NULL` indicates the first ever entry for compatibility).